Adobe-Marketing-Cloud/reactor-user-docs/launch-reference/publishing/self-hosting-libraries.md

 ### How to use managed hosting

-To have Adobe manage your hosting, you need to create a Managed by Adobe adapter, then assign your environments to use this adapter.
-See [Adapters](adapters.md) for more info.
+To have Adobe manage your hosting, you need to create a Managed by Adobe host, then assign your environments to use this host.
+See [Hosts](hosts.md) for more info.

 ## Self-hosting